CRC1415/nomad-docs/docs/tutorial/explore.md

 ---

-## Example 1: Finding Alternative ETL Materials for Perovskite Solar Cells
+## Example 1: find alternative ETL materials for perovskite solar cells

 In the following, we'll walk through an example to help you better understand how to use these widgets.
 Imagine we are working on solar cell research and have fabricated solar cell devices using the absorber material *CsPbBr2I* (Cesium Lead Bromine Iodide), a mixed halide perovskite.